kevensen/oc-project-migrator/README.md

 # defaults file for kevensen.oc-project-migrator
 # The Kubernetes Services to Migrate
 services_to_migrate: []

 # The Container Routes to Migrate
 routes_to_migrate: []

 # The Image Streams to Migrate
 image_streams_to_migrate: []

 # The Kubernetes Secrets to Migrate
 secrets_to_migrate: []

 # The Kubernetes Service Accounts to Migrate
 service_accounts_to_migrate: []

 # The Deployment Configurations to Migrate
 deployments_to_migrate: []

 # Add a string to the end of the project
 # name.
 This is essential if you are migrating
 # to the same cluster.
 project_name_postpend: ''

 # The Role Bindings to Migrate.
 This will
 # include both users and groups with this binding.
 role_bindings_to_migrate:
-- admins
+- admin

+# If the image stream you wish to pull from is insecure,
+# this should be set as true.
+This value is only important
+# when the source and destination clusters are not the same.
+insecure_image_streams: false

+# The default name of the cluster's container registry service
+default_registry_service_name: docker-registry

+# The default name of the cluster's container registry route
+default_registry_route_name: docker-registry

 # The default project role for the user
 # migrating the project
 project_role: 'view'
-# The name of the project to Migrate
-project_name: ''
 ```

 Dependencies